 Buy low-cost paper eclipse glasses that meet the International Standards Organization (ISO) requirements set by NASA and the American Astronomical Association — in the largest quantity you think you can reasonably sell.
 (The more you buy, the lower the price.)

-Decide a fair price to charge buyers (we charge $2) — and promote the heck out of (1) The eclipse itself (2) The fact that everyone needs to wear approved glasses for safety (3) That it’s a great opportunity to conveniently buy glasses for family members, neighbors and friends.
+Decide a fair price to charge buyers (we charged $2 for the first 4,500 sold and $3 for the last 1,000 sold) — and promote the heck out of (1) The eclipse itself (2) The fact that everyone needs to wear approved glasses for safety (3) That it’s a great opportunity to conveniently buy glasses for family members, neighbors and friends.

-I’m on the board of directors of the employee services association where I work (which happens to be in the Path of Totality) — and we bought 2,000 pairs of certified eclipse glasses (so far) and they’re selling like hotcakes!
+I’m on the board of directors of the employee services association where I work (which happens to be in the Path of Totality) — and we bought 5,500 pairs of certified eclipse glasses and they sold like hotcakes!
 (I’ve run a lot of fundraisers in that environment, but have never seen anything like this.
-The glasses almost sell themselves.)
+The glasses almost sold themselves.)
+We raised nearly $9,000 while keeping employees and family and friends safe at the same time.

 We initially ordered 1,000 , and sold more than 500 of them during a one-hour period in our main office the first day we offered them for sale!
 The first two customers bought 30 pairs each.

 Volunteer sellers in other buildings who’d been given a supply to sell at the same time sold out quickly, too.
-One woman sold 50 glasses to a single buyer!
+One woman sold 50 glasses to a single buyer – and so did I!

 Before you undertake this sale, it’s a good idea to do the following things.